 Dangerous drinking can however lead to dependence or result in serious physical health symptoms and may still identify as an alcoholic.
 It isn’t the frequency and volume of alcohol (or drugs) that makes an alcoholic but the relationship with the substance or behaviour.

 We ask the client’s GP to send us a comprehensive medical assessment prior to admission.
-On admission, our qualified, experienced medical team assesses the client’s withdrawal symptoms and begins prescribing to overcome the dependence.
+On admission, our experienced medical team assesses the client’s withdrawal symptoms and begins prescribing to overcome the dependence.